-These are the 2007/2008 criteria for assessing core standards for primary care trusts (PCTs).
+These are the 2007/2008 criteria for assessing core standards for trusts that provide acute and specialist services.
 As in previous years, we have set out our criteria as "elements" for each of the core standards.

 What has changed?

 One main change is that this year we have produced separate criteria documents, one for each type of trust (i.e. acute and specialist services, mental health and learning disability services, ambulance services, and primary care trusts).
 Each trust will need to consider the sets of criteria relevant to the services they provide.
 For example, if your organisation also provides specialist mental health services you will also need to consider the criteria that apply to mental health and learning disability trusts.